Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Discussion and Outlook

-Thus, the (2+1)D framework functions as an effective conceptual and computational laboratory for probing how noncommutative geometry and curved momentum space can regulate ultraviolet behavior and imprint quantum gravitational signatures onto classical spacetimes.
+Thus, the $(2+1)$D framework functions as an effective conceptual and computational laboratory for probing how noncommutative geometry and curved momentum space can regulate ultraviolet behavior and imprint quantum gravitational signatures onto classical spacetimes.

 Our construction aligns with a broader spectrum of quantum gravity-inspired models, including doubly special relativity (DSR), $\kappa$-Poincaré symmetries, and the principle of relative locality~\cite{Amelino-Camelia:2011lvm}, which often assume curved momentum spaces formed via group manifolds or quantum deformations.
 Distinctively, our method originates from a noncommutative spacetime algebra, deriving the curved momentum geometry through algebraic consistency and Jacobi identity closure.
-This yields a well-defined AdS$_3$ momentum space metric, enabling direct evaluation of geometric quantities such as distances, geodesics, and curvature, while systematically incorporating corrections to semiclassical observables like energy-momentum tensors and black hole entropy.
+This yields a well-defined AdS$_3$ momentum space metric, enabling direct evaluation of geometric quantities such as distances, geodesics, and curvature, while systematically incorporating corrections to semiclassical observables such as energy-momentum tensors, black hole thermodynamics, and signal propagation.

-Looking forward, several plausible extensions emerge naturally from our framework: \begin{itemize} \item \textbf{Multiparticle dynamics and curved momentum addition:} Since our phase space structure deforms single-particle kinematics through a non-linear momentum space geometry, an important next step is to study the addition of momenta in interacting systems.
-This would require examining whether momentum conservation remains associative, potentially linking to the principle of relative locality in a concrete $(2+1)$D setting.
+Looking forward, several plausible extensions emerge naturally from our framework: \begin{itemize} \item \textbf{Multiparticle dynamics and curved momentum addition:} Since our phase space structure deforms single-particle kinematics through a nonlinear momentum space geometry, an important next step is to study the addition of momenta in interacting systems.
+This may reveal nontrivial composition laws and potential links to the principle of relative locality in a concrete $(2+1)$D setting.

-\item \textbf{Entropy corrections via quantum geometry:} Given that our construction modifies the energy-momentum tensor and yields finite thermodynamic quantities, it is worth investigating whether analogous corrections arise in entanglement entropy across horizons.
-In particular, this could clarify how noncommutativity and momentum space curvature influence information-theoretic aspects of semiclassical black holes.
+\item \textbf{Entropy corrections via quantum geometry:} Given that our construction modifies the effective stress tensor and associated thermodynamic quantities, it is natural to investigate whether analogous corrections arise in entanglement entropy across horizons, and how momentum space curvature influences information-theoretic aspects of semiclassical gravity.

-\item \textbf{Coupling to spin and internal symmetry:} Extending the framework to include spinning particles in $(2+1)$D may reveal torsional effects or new momentum space structures.
-Within the Chern--Simons formulation, spin modifies the holonomy structure, and it would be instructive to examine how this couples to the noncommutative translation algebra used here.
+\item \textbf{Coupling to spin and internal symmetry:} Extending the framework to include spinning particles in $(2+1)$D may reveal additional geometric structures, particularly through modifications of holonomies in the Chern--Simons formulation.